nodejs/education/README.md

 Interested in what's going on with Education initiatives from the Node.js Foundation?
 Check out the [roadmap](https://github.com/nodejs/education/blob/master/ROADMAP.md).

 Please participate.
 File issues, PRs, and create the community you'd like to be a part of.
-If you need inspiration or have questions that you'd like to ask outside of issues, reach out to tracyhinds@linuxfoundation.org
+If you need inspiration or have questions that you'd like to ask outside of issues, reach out to @hackygolucky on GitHub, Slack, or Twitter.